suborbital/docs/website/docs/how-to/customize-extensions/custom-extension-templates.md

 pagination_next: null
 ---

-# Custom function templates
+# Custom extension templates

 When your users interact with SE2, you want them to have an experience that is tailored to your product.
-To ensure they get the most out of SE2, you can create custom function templates to control what your users see when they create a new function.
+To ensure they get the most out of SE2, you can create custom extension templates to control what your users see when they create a new extension.
 You can also create custom libraries with utilities specific to your application for users to import from, which we'll explore in the next section.

 We want to help!
 Creating custom templates and libraries are an important aspect of SE2, so [send us an email](mailto:team@suborbital.dev) and we'll help you make the most out of these abilities.

 ## Setup

-To create a custom function template, create a fork of the `runnable-templates` git repository:
+To create a custom extension template, create a fork of the `runnable-templates` git repository:

 [GitHub - suborbital/runnable-templates: Custom templates for SE2](https://github.com/suborbital/runnable-templates)